 ANKARA, Turkey — Turkey's local defense industry has successfully tested an armed, tactical unmanned aerial vehicle (UAV), industry and procurement officials said.

-They said the effort indicates an intention, at both corporate and government levels, to progress into serial production of drones with firepower.
+They said the effort indicates an intention, both at both corporate and government levels, to progress into serial production of drones with firepower.

 "There is an understanding [between the industry and the government] that Turkey should gradually gear up to earn armed drone capabilities," a procurement source said.